tmtsoftware/csw/docs/src/main/framework/describing-components.md

 # ComponentInfo

-`ComponentInfo` model describes a component by specifying following details It is usually described as a configuration file but can also be created programmatically.
+The `ComponentInfo` model describes a component by specifying several details It is usually described as a configuration file called the Component Info File but can also be created programmatically.

 AssemblyInfo
 :   @@@vars